Boston: Climate

+The city features a weather forecast office of the National Weather Service, which serves all of Eastern Massachusetts, the Boston Harbor, along with portions of New Hampshire, Maine, and Rhode Island.

-Under the Köppen climate classification, Boston has either a hot-summer humid continental climate (Köppen Dfa) under the 0 °C isotherm or a humid subtropical climate (Köppen Cfa) under the −3 °C isotherm.
+Under the Köppen climate classification (using the -3 C coldest month isotherm), Boston has a humid subtropical climate (Köppen Cfa).
+If using the 0 C coldest month isotherm, the city lies within the hot-summer humid continental zone (Köppen Dfa).
 Summers are warm to hot and humid.
 Winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool and mild, with varying conditions dependent on wind direction and the position of the jet stream.
 Prevailing wind patterns that blow offshore minimize the influence of the Atlantic Ocean.
 In winter, areas near the immediate coast often see more rain than snow, as warm air is sometimes drawn off the Atlantic.
 Boston lies at the border between USDA plant hardiness zones 6b (away from the coastline) and 7a (close to the coastline).
 Receiving over 2,600 hours of sunshine annually, Boston is one of the sunniest oceanic cities located at its latitude globally.

 The warmest month is July, with a mean temperature of 74.1 F. The coldest month is January, with a mean temperature of 29.9 F. Periods exceeding 90 F in summer and below freezing in winter are not uncommon but tend to be fairly short, with about 13 and 25 days per year seeing each, respectively.
+Despite average winter temperatures near freezing, Boston can see entire winters without sustained periods of sub-freezing afternoons.
+The winter of 2001-2002 recorded only two days entirely below freezing, with no day with a daily maximum temperature below 29 F. The winter of 2023-2024 saw the yearly minimum temperature not falling below 14 F that winter.
+The average year typically sees 29 days at or above 86 F, 3 of which at or above 95 F. The year 1983 saw a record 52 days at or above 86 F, a record 30 days of which were at or above 90 F; and the year 1949 saw a record 14 days at or above 95 F.

 Sub- 0 F readings usually occur every 3 to 5 years.
 The most recent sub- 0 F reading occurred on February 4, 2023, when the temperature dipped down to −10 F. This was the lowest temperature reading in Boston since 1957.
 Several decades may pass between 100 F readings.
-The last such reading occurred on June 24, 2025.
+The last such reading occurred on July 3, 2026.
 Boston's average window for freezing temperatures is November 9 to April 5.
 (Note: The average number of days with a low at or below freezing is 94.)
 Official temperature records have ranged from −18 F on February 9, 1934, up to 104 F on July 4, 1911.
 The record cold daily maximum is 2 F on December 30, 1917.
 The record warm daily minimum is 83 F on both August 2, 1975 and July 21, 2019.
-The record high dew point is 79 F recorded on August 10, 2001.